software-mansion-labs/EIP712-cairo-article/article.md

 ## Recreating and hashing the message
 ### The basic idea
 Since the ownership of the Ethereum account is confirmed by signing the message for which the private key is needed, we also need to confirm that the user owns the StarkNet account that is supposed to be connected.
-That's why we can't accept StarkNet address as a parameter and have to use syscall `get_caller_address` to get it and why it's essential that we use our StarkNet account for calling the contract.
+That's why we can't accept StarkNet address as a parameter and have to use syscall `get_caller_address` to get it.
+This is why it's essential that we use our StarkNet account for calling the contract.
 The connection will be created only if the address of the account executing the tx is the one signed.
 ### Constants
 Instead of calculating the structure hash every time, we can precalculate it and store it as a constant to save us some computationally expensive operations.
 Additionally, Ethereum uses a pre-chosen prefix, which is explained in the [documentation](https://eips.ethereum.org/EIPS/eip-712)